sparklemotion/nokogiri/CONTRIBUTING.md

 We use [`jar-dependencies`](https://github.com/mkristian/jar-dependencies) as a development dependency to manage the project's Java dependencies, with the current exception of:

-- nekohtml, forked in [`6166964`](https://github.com/sparklemotion/nokogiri/commit/6166964) for a few issues in v1.6.8, lives at https://github.com/jvshahid/nekohtml
 - nekodtd, forked to solve [#547](https://github.com/sparklemotion/nokogiri/issues/547), lives at https://github.com/jvshahid/nekodtd

 To modify or add a dependency, a few things needs to be in sync: